Ohr Avner Chabad Day School (Baku)

 The school was registered for a teaching license on April 25, 2003.

 As a part of Ohr Avner Chabad strategy, a special attention is paid to development of spiritual and intellectual studies of every member of the community for further involvement in social infrastructure of Azerbaijan.

-The complex is attended by over 290 schoolchildren and nearly 100 kindergarteners.
+As of 2010, 400 students were educated at the center.

 During his visit to Azerbaijan in 2016, Israeli Prime Minister Benjamin Netanyahu attended the school, met with the local Jewish community and gave a speech before students.